Daniel-Ojo-Williams/task-management-app-API/README.md

 Features
 - ### User Authentication
-	- User can register and log in during a session
+	- User can register and log in during a session.

-  Sign Up
+  ##### Sign Up

-  Requires a JSON object containing fullname, email and password,
+  Requires a JSON object containing fullname, email and password.

-  path: /api/v1/auth/signup
+  path: /api/v1/auth/signup.

   Example:
   ```json